 - The Ombudsman for Children website

-KBT will contribute through initiatives aimed at quality assurance, method research and service user involvement of children and young people, and further dissemination of this work.
+KBT will contribute through initiatives aimed at quality assurance, method research and service user involvement of children and young people, and further dissemination of this work by documentation, lectures and education.

 In 2015, the pilot project “My Voice Matters“, in collaboration with the Mental Health Council, Save the children Central region of Norway, and Mental Health Youth, launched the trial and adaptation of the UIU method for youth between the age of 16-18 in St. Olav’s BUP (Young people’s Psychiatric Out-Patient Clinic) Trondheim.
 A group of young project team members with personal experience received training in UIU and participated in the implementation of interview and process work.
 November 2th in 2015, a dialogue conference was held with employees from BUP where the final report was presented and discussed.